 multiple bingo means bingo to which section 96 refers;

+organiser, in relation to a game of bingo, means the person having the management of the game on behalf of the permit holder in respect of the premises on which the game is played, and in respect of multiple or simultaneous bingo, the person having the central management of the game;

 prize means anything won or to be won at bingo, whether money or something else having a value, and value and paid in relation to prizes shall be construed accordingly;

-simultaneous bingo means bingo to which section 97 refers;

-the organiser, in relation to a game of bingo, means the person having the management of the game on behalf of the permit holder in respect of the premises on which the game is played, and in respect of multiple or simultaneous bingo, the person having the central management of the game; and

-the promoter, in relation to bingo, means the person to whom the players look for the payment of prizes.
+promoter, in relation to bingo, means the person to whom the players look for the payment of prizes;

+simultaneous bingo means bingo to which section 97 refers.

 (2) For the purposes of this Division, a player’s cards are the sets of numbers or symbols (in whatever form or layout) with which he plays bingo, matching them against calls made by the house; and a player pays for a card when he gives money in exchange for, or for the use of, a particular card, whether it is appropriated to a particular game or can be appropriated by the player to a game of his choice.

-95. Permit to conduct bingo
+95. Permits to conduct bingo; who may play permitted bingo

 (1) Where the Commission is satisfied that it is not to be conducted for the purposes of private gain or any commercial undertaking, a permit authorising the conduct of bingo may be issued —

-(a) to have effect for a period of 6 months from the date of issue, without specifying the dates on which play may take place, where the bingo is conducted by or on behalf of an approved bingo club;
+(a) to have effect for a period of 6 months from the date of issue, without specifying the dates on which play may take place, where the bingo is conducted by or on behalf of an approved bingo club; or

 (b) as a permit of a continuing nature, subject to the condition that play takes place on the days and at the times authorised by that permit and not otherwise; or